KenKundert/nestedtext/README.rst

         - Removal of *level* parameter to *dump* and *dumps* functions.
         - Addition of *width* parameter to *dump* and *dumps* functions.

-    This initial check-in only partially documents the changes.
-Specifically, the single-line lists and dictionaries are not described.
-That would be fixed shortly.

 Related Projects